 Someone help me out with this… is it ironic that my post on time management today was accidentally published before it was ready?
 Thanks for hanging in there with me.
 If you are new to HeartWork Organizing, I usually publish one or two encouraging articles a week to help you with your organizing and decorating efforts.
 During January, however, you get one article each day to keep you motivated to keep up with your good intentions.
 Today, let’s talk about how some common time management myths and magical thinking can sabotage our best plans.

-Magical thinking is when we want something to happen but we don’t for natural consequences, and it destroys our ability to manage time well.
+Magical thinking is when we want something to happen but we don’t allow for natural consequences, and it destroys our ability to manage time well.
 Imagine that you have to pick up your friend from the airport at 4:30.
 You are really looking forward to it all day.
 You are super excited to see your friend again.
-But your brain gets the signal that something important is happening at 4:30, so you go about your day.
+But your brain gets the signal that something important is happening at 4:30, not at 4:00 when you need to leave for the airport, so you go about your day.
 Later that day, you head out, but you end up late for your appointment…again.
 What happened?
 Magical thinking can sabotage your plan to get there on time:

 - You misjudged that one last phone call/ email/ meeting you had before you left for the day.
 I call that OneMoreThing-Itis.